If you have asthma, you probably know about flare-ups. That's when your asthma symptoms get worse. During a flare-up, you might have:

 Other triggers do not cause allergies, but they simply irritate the airways.
 These include tobacco smoke, cold air, exercise, and infections, such as colds.
 If you try to avoid your triggers, you might be able to prevent some asthma flare-ups.

-If your doctor prescribed controller medicine for you, taking it as directed is another important way to prevent flare-ups.
-Controller medicine needs to be taken regularly, even on days when you feel fine.
+If your doctor prescribed long-term control medicine for you, taking it as directed is another important way to prevent flare-ups.
+Long-term control medicine needs to be taken regularly, even on days when you feel fine.

 Some flare-ups are serious, but others are mild.
 Flare-ups can happen suddenly, but can also build up over time, especially in kids who aren't taking the asthma medicine they need.
 You won't be able to stop all flare-ups, so do your best to be prepared for one.